vincentbagilet/ididvar/README.md

 <!-- badges: end -->

-This package provides tools to **identify the identifying variation in a regression**.
+This package provides tools to easily **identify the identifying variation in a regression**, specifically in **applied economics** analyses.
+It does not provide new metrics per say but instead facilitates the implementation of slightly modified versions of existing ones.

-It is specifically built for **economics** analyses.

-It is built as part of a [research project](https://vincentbagilet.github.io/causal_exaggeration/).
+This package is built as part of a [research project](https://vincentbagilet.github.io/causal_exaggeration/).
 As such, the [associated paper](https://vincentbagilet.github.io/causal_exaggeration/causal_exaggeration_paper.pdf) provides a detailed scientific description of its content and of its underpinnings.
-Online appendices of the paper also provide a thorough example of a practical implementation of an analysis using the `ididvar` package.

 ## Installation